tylavergne/tylavergne.github.io/pages/about.md

 I am incredibly blessed for the ability to share my apps, as well as my future apps, with the world.
 For more information on my apps, [view my apps.]({{ site.baseurl }}/apple-apps)

-I hope you enjoy the apps that I worked so hard to make.
+I hope you enjoy the apps that I have worked so hard to make.

 -----------------